Snaacky/thewiki/docs/guides/torrenting.md

 - Utilize a faster download/upload speed than your internet connection.
 - High uptime - a seedbox is on 24/7 seeding your torrents at high speed, that allows you to maintain a good ratio on private (and public) trackers.
 - Avoiding copyright/DMCA problems, especially if you are not using a VPN.
-- Many seedboxes also support third-party plugins such as sonarr, plex etc.
+- Many seedboxes also support third-party plugins such as Sonarr, Plex, etc.

-If you are somewhat tech-savvy, you can run your own virtual private server (VPS) or a dedicated server and use it as a virtual computer that can either be used as a seedbox, a VPN, or just about anything like your own personal computer.
-This is one of the more luxury options and tend to cost significantly more.
+If you are somewhat tech-savvy, you can run your own virtual private server (VPS) or a dedicated server and use it as a virtual computer that can either be used as a seedbox, a VPN, or just about anything you'd be able to set up on your own personal computer.
+This is one of the more luxurious options and tends to have a significantly higher cost than other simpler options.

 !!!info
 Check out [/r/seedboxes](https://www.reddit.com/r/seedboxes/) for more information.
 They are geared towards private trackers so be sure to check for public tracker support, as well as unlimited bandwidth with any seedbox provider.